privacybydesign/irmamobile/README.md

 * Create the irmagobridge: `./bind_go.sh`.

 * Start an emulator or connect a device via USB and run the flutter project: `flutter run`.
 You can also use Android Studio or Visual Studio Code for this step.
+Sometimes the build flavor is not picked up automatically.
+This can be identified when the flutter tool cannot find the generated apk after building.
+In this case run `flutter run --flavor alpha`.
+  In case you run the flutter project via Android Studio or Visual Studio Code, you can specify the build flavor in the run configuration.

 * You can use `flutter run -t` to run different app configurations, for example run `flutter run -t lib/main_prototypes.dart` to start the app in the prototypes menu.